 The USGS Active Groundwater Level Network includes about 20,000 wells that have been measured by the USGS or USGS cooperators at least once within the past 13 months.
-The animation shows a daily snapshot of water-level statistics in the network for January 2017.
+The animation shows a daily snapshot of water-level statistics in the network for July 2020.
 Credit: USGS.
 The image is in the public domain.

 USGS Groundwater-Related Publications

 Featured Map: Secondary Hydrogeologic Regions